-Here we have two outstanding helmets in the convertible helmet market.
+Here we have two outstanding helmets in the convertible helmet market, the Bell Super 3R vs Leatt DBX 3.0.
 The two helmets are very similar, but we will be looking into the details to see which one takes your preference.

 Leatt DBX 3.0 Enduro Mini Review